NicoleRauch/WaniKaniBookClubGenerator/README.md

 This project will allow you to generate the weekly topics for the WaniKani Book Clubs!

+## TL;DR

+This is a two-phase generator:

+Book Breakdown -> Configuration -> Weekly Topics

+The configuration is pre-filled from the book club's weekly breakdown.
+More information needs to be added manually to get a good result.

+Uses node.js.

 ## Requirements

 You need to install node.js (at least version 8) [which can be downloaded here](https://nodejs.org/en/download/).